FirelightWP/easy-fancybox/readme.txt

 = Will a NextGen gallery be displayed in a FancyBox overlay ? =

 It *can* be.

-Switch OFF the FancyBox Auto-gallery feature, then set the NextGen option "JavaScript Thumbnail effect" to "Custom" and fill the code line field with
+1. Switch OFF the FancyBox Auto-gallery option; and
+1. set the NextGen option "JavaScript Thumbnail effect" to "Custom"; and
+1. fill the code line field with
 `
 class="fancybox" rel="%GALLERY_NAME%"
 `